nazimboudeffa/prompt-engineering-cookbook/intro.md

 ## What can I do with an AI

-Find a solution to a problem, a niche, concurents

 Find content ideas  like a linkedin post, twitter, ...

 Find SEO key words

 Write content for your blog or site

-Write condesend document of complex documents

-Creat action plan for your business
+Write product description for your store

 Write Emails

 Answer efficiently to your custommers

+Creat action plan for your business

+Find a solution to a problem, a niche, concurents

 Debug code